PostHog/posthog.com/contents/handbook/company/working-with-product-design.md

 In the issue should be details about what you need from a product designer:

+1. Have you provided sufficient context for the problem you're trying to solve?
+2. Are there any technical constraints to be aware of?
+3. Is there any user feedback or other qualitative data that can inform the problem?
-1. What do you need designed and why?
+4. How soon do you need a solution?
-2. What is the deadline?
+5. Do you have success criteria documented?

 If there isn’t a clear deadline for your design request, we’ll prioritize according to our availability.

 ### When to loop in design

 Because we hire self-starters, there is no expectation that every project should start by running through design _first_.
+If you are contributing design, be sure to consult the [contribution guidelines](/handbook/company/contributing-to-product-design)

 Depending on your preferred workflow, there are different ways we can get involved.